nathanrodman/growth-eng/README.md

 1. Clicking on the button should call fetch last location and display data in a new row in the table.
 2. In the table, display a timestamp of the call, and the execution time of each call.
 3. At the bottom, display the fastest time, slowest time, and average time

-2. `App.tsx` comes with a fake endpoint called `fetchLastLocation`.
+4. `App.tsx` comes with a fake endpoint called `fetchLastLocation`.
 Please do not modify it, and use it as an endpoint for this exercise.
+5. Once completed, upload it to a repository and send the repository link back to us.

 ## Other things to consider
 This exercise was meant as a very basic set up.
 What can you do to improve it?
 Feel free to add to this read me and let us know here.